Training tools for developing great people skills.

 There are quite a few benefits to providing business etiquette training for your workforce.

 A professional environment is critical for an effective business.
 Though you may often see talk of Silicon Valley startups with their dart guns at every desk and their constant office games, these are the exceptions, not the rule.
-They often fail; those casual, unprofessional measures fall by the wayside as employees realize they don't have time to mess around.
+And, they often fail; those casual, unprofessional measures fall by the wayside as employees realize they don't have time to mess around.

-A professional environment helps build up an effective and collaborative team.
+A professional business environment helps build up an effective and collaborative team.
 People who treat each other with professional courtesy can also work better together, even if they may not personally like each other.

 Often, you might discover that you don't personally like an individual, whether due to a disagreement or simply clashing personalities.